mindmaster17/scrippy/README.md

 # scrippy
-A simple tool for scrapping images or file from protected websites
+A simple tool for scrapping multiple images or files from protected websites at a time